The Importance of Explicit Instructions

 4. How to Improve the Appearance of Cookies and Brownies

-Have you ever gone to a bakery and noticed that nearly all the cookies and brownies are the same size?
-At-home bakers do not usually create baked goods that have the same uniform appearance of baked goods sold in bakeries.
+Have you ever gone to a bakery and noticed that nearly all the cookies and brownies are the same sizes?
+At-home bakers do not usually create baked goods that have the same uniform appearance as baked goods sold in bakeries.
 However, there are some baking tips that a home baker can use to make his baked product look uniform.

 - Weigh your cookie dough: It takes a little more time to weigh cookie dough on a scale before rolling it into balls.
 However, the extra time will make your cookies look uniform in size and appearance.